AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

     MUST be present.
 Otherwise, self_defintion MUST NOT be present.

     frame_dependency_template_id MUST be the same for all packets of the same Frame.

-Note: values out of the valid range indicate a change of the Frame dependency structure.
+    **Note:** values out of the valid range indicate a change of the Frame dependency structure.
+    {:.alert .alert-info }

   * **frame_dependency_template_id_or_structure_indicator**: when equal to
     TD_STRUCTURE_INDICATOR, the template_dependency_structure MUST be present.